 When the B is capitalized, you will realize that this is referring to bytes.

 - 1MB = 1 megabyte.
 But 1Mb = 1 megabit

 Internet speed is usually measured in Megabits or Gigabits (Mb or Gb), not megabytes or gigabytes (MB or GB).

 Hard drives almost never achieve maximum throughput

-Take into consideration the fact that a drive with 7200 RPM should be able to outperform a FireWire 800 connection, because the peak data transfer is normally above the output power of FireWire 800, which is 98 MB/s.
+Consider that a drive with 7200 RPM should outperform a FireWire 800 connection because the peak data transfer is normally above the output power of FireWire 800, which is 98 MB/s.
 But this only happens in very rare situations.
-Usually the drive will serve up data at a much more slower pace.
+Usually, the drive will serve up data at a much slower pace.

 Larger files go more quickly than smaller files

-A drive works more quickly and efficiently during the transmission of larger files, because the drive can actually read and write them.
-For smaller files, the drives uses a lot more time to find the files, which is why the drive is then slower.
+A drive works more quickly and efficiently while transmitting larger files because the drive can read and write them.
+For smaller files, the drive uses a lot more time to find the files, which is why the drive is slower.